StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 ## Limits

 - It is not supported to flatten a single message from a Kafka topic into multiple data rows and load into StarRocks.
-- The Kafka connector's Sink guarantees at-least-once semantics.
+- The Kafka connector's sink guarantees at-least-once semantics.

 ## Best practices